orizens/orizens.com/src/pages/blog/2017-10-27-decluttering-angular-components-the-proxy-pattern.md

 This method relies on the store implementation to make a video play.
 To reuse these lines across the application, there could be few solutions:

-  1. Expose the &#8220;**PlaylistProxy**" as an application wide service
+  1. Expose the "**PlaylistProxy**" as an application wide service
-  2. Create a dedicated &#8220;**AppPlayer**" proxy (selected)
+  2. Create a dedicated "**AppPlayer**" proxy (selected)

-Since the &#8220;**PlaylistView**" is a feature module I chose to go with the second approach.
+Since the "**PlaylistView**" is a feature module I chose to go with the second approach.

-Similar to server-client approach, where client request data from the server using an api - &#8220;**/api/playlist/41da6521fdafs41**" - I decided to create an app wide &#8220;**AppPlayerApi**&#8220;.
+Similar to server-client approach, where client request data from the server using an api - "**/api/playlist/41da6521fdafs41**" - I decided to create an app wide "**AppPlayerApi**".
 All calls related to interact with the app player actions should use this api and not interact directly with the store.
 Again, this allows the code that handles these to be reused and managed in once object.

 With this in mind, i'm introducing the proxy pattern as another layer for exposing the app's services to feature modules - while consuming it via a feature's proxy.